All Episodes

 They don't have Facebook in their pocket.

-They got to get rid of Facebook because God forbid, if Facebook allows the right to drive their campaigns, maybe they can win some elections.
+They got to get rid of Facebook because, God forbid, if Facebook allows the right to drive their campaigns, maybe they can win some election.

-So we have to figure out a way to hurt Facebook.
+So we have to figure out how to hurt Facebook.

 I interviewed a whistleblower yesterday who was a former moderator for Facebook, and he told me what things was going on.

-Facebook's got some problems that they got to address.
+Facebook's got some problems that they got to address, no question about it.

 But I would much rather have that button of controlling the content be controlled by Facebook than that button being controlled by somebody at the government.

-If Facebook's buttons controlled by someone in the government, you're screwed.
+If Facebook's buttons are controlled by someone in the government, you're screwed.

 You're over with because they're already going to get access to everything you're talking about.